Please ensure Javascript is enabled for purposes of website accessibility

 Keeping Seniors Active in Community Settings

 Senior communities play a vital role in keeping residents active and engaged.
 Our various activity programs and events provide socialization, recreation, and exercise opportunities.
-At The Farrington at Tanglewood, residents enjoy a wide range of senior activities designed to promote physical, mental, and emotional well-being.
+At Pegasus Landing of Tanglewood, residents enjoy a wide range of senior activities designed to promote physical, mental, and emotional well-being.

 There’s something for everyone here, from group fitness classes and walking clubs to arts and crafts sessions and educational workshops.
 Residents also participate in outdoor excursions, gardening projects, and volunteer opportunities within the community, which helps them develop a sense of belonging and purpose.